-We and our South Texas Health System affiliates, which operate McAllen Medical Center, McAllen Heart Hospital, Edinburg Regional Medical Center and certain other affiliates, were served with a subpoena dated November 21, 2005, issued by the Office of Inspector General of the Department of Health and Human Services ("OIG").
+We and our South Texas Health System affiliates, which operate McAllen Medical Center, McAllen Heart Hospital, Edinburg Regional Medical Center and certain other affiliates, were served with a subpoena dated

+November 21, 2005, issued by the Office of Inspector General of the Department of Health and Human Services ("OIG").
 At that time, the Civil Division of the U.S. Attorney's office in Houston, Texas indicated that the subpoena was part of an investigation under the False Claims Act regarding compliance with Medicare and Medicaid rules and regulations pertaining to the employment of physicians and the solicitation of patient referrals from physicians from January 1, 1999 to the date of the subpoena, related to the South Texas Health System.
-Documents were produced pursuant to this subpoena and several additional requests, including an additional March 9, 2007 subpoena, on a rolling basis beginning in January of 2006.
-On February 16, 2007, our South Texas Health System affiliates were served with a search warrant in connection with what we have been advised is a related criminal Grand Jury investigation concerning the production of documents.
+Documents were produced on a rolling basis pursuant to this subpoena and several additional requests, including an additional March 9, 2007 subpoena, beginning in January of 2006.
+On February 16, 2007, our South Texas Health System affiliates were served with a search warrant in connection with what we were advised was a related criminal Grand Jury investigation concerning the production of documents.
 At that time, the government obtained various documents and other property related to the facilities.
 Follow-up Grand Jury subpoenas for documents and witnesses and other requests for information were subsequently served on South Texas Health System facilities and certain employees and former employees.

-Our legal representatives continue to meet with representatives of the civil and criminal divisions of the United States Attorney's Office for the Southern District of Texas to discuss the status of these matters.
-Our representatives have been advised that the government is continuing its investigations.
-We understand that, based on those discussions and its investigations to date, the government is focused on certain arrangements entered into by the South Texas Health System affiliates which, the government believes, may have violated Medicare and Medicaid rules and regulations pertaining to payments to physicians and the solicitation of patient referrals from physicians and other matters relating to payments to various individuals which may have constituted improper or illegal payments.
-We understand that the government is also focusing its investigations to determine whether the South Texas Health System affiliates and certain individuals illegally failed to fully comply with the original OIG subpoena.
-We are investigating these matters and are cooperating with the investigations and are responding to the matters raised with us.
-We continue to produce documents on a rolling basis to the government based on its requests pursuant to its investigations.
-We expect to continue our discussions with the government to attempt to resolve these matters in a manner satisfactory to us and the government.
-There is no assurance that we will be able to do so, and, at this time, we are unable to evaluate the extent of any potential financial or other exposure in connection with matters which are related to the subject of the government's investigations.
+We have received notification from the U.S. Department of Justice ("DOJ") that, at this time, the DOJ will not be pursuing criminal prosecutive action against Universal Health Services, Inc. or our South Texas Health System affiliates.
+The DOJ is still investigating whether or not any individuals independently obstructed justice as it relates to the civil subpoena dated November 21, 2005.
+Our representatives have been advised that the Civil Division of the U.S. Attorney's office in Houston, Texas is continuing its investigation in connection with the civil subpoena dated November 21, 2005 issued by the OIG.
+Our legal representatives continue to meet with representatives of the Civil Division to discuss the status of this matter.
+We understand that, based on those discussions and its investigations to date, the government is focused on certain arrangements entered into by the South Texas Health System affiliates which, the government believes, may have violated Medicare and Medicaid rules and regulations pertaining to payments to physicians and the solicitation of patient referrals from physicians and other matters relating to payments to various individuals which may have constituted improper payments.
+We are cooperating with the investigations and are responding to the matters raised with us.
+We have been negotiating a possible settlement of this matter with the government.
+We expect to continue our discussions with the government to attempt to resolve this matter in a manner satisfactory to us and the government.
+During 2008, we recorded a pre-tax charge of \$25 million to establish a reserve in connection with this matter.
+However, there is no assurance that a settlement can be reached, and, should a settlement be reached, we are unable at this time to determine the ultimate settlement amount.
+Should we be unable to ultimately reach a settlement, we are unable at this time to determine the extent of the total financial and/or other exposure to us in connection with this matter